Big picture: human pluripotent stem cells as a model for the embryo

 Patterning on a sphere.
 Left: cross section.
 Right: projection of hemisphere using ImSAnE.

 Understanding the interplay between pattern and shape, through which the body plan is established, is a major challenge in developmental biology.
 Unlike in embryos, geometry (shape) and topology (how things are connected) of stem cell colonies can be controlled to study the effect on patterning.
 The simplest models for spatial differentiation in micropatterned stem cell colonies depend on the existence of a colony border.
 However, by growing cells on spheres we found that patterning still occurs.
 This suggests that the underlying mechanism is the spontaneous formation of a morphogen gradient through an activator-inhibitor system, as suggested long ago by Alan Turing.
-Visualizing endogenous morphogens will conclusively show this.
 Looking at patterning on surfaces with different symmetry and shape will further constrain the mechanism of symmetry breaking and provide insight into the establishment of the body axes.
-Moreover, developing methods to control the 3D geometry of stem cell colonies will help reduce variability in organoid formation, which will enable the quantitative comparison between individual organoids that is needed for systematic study and fulfillment of their potential as a disease model.